DigitalGeographyLab/green-paths-2/docs/source/data_requirements.md

 - [Geofabrik.de](https://download.geofabrik.de/) (street network should have as small extent as possible, so cropping might be required)

+## OD files

+Origins and destinations need to be set to a filepath.
+Supported filetypes: gpkg and csv.

+The OD's need to have a lowercase "id" column for all origin and destination point!

+Cvs data needs additionally the crs, and od_lon_name and od_lat_name which should correspond to the column header names.

 ## Supported Exposure Data File Types

 | Type   | File Extension           |